-Energy and electronic nanomaterials and interfaces: Directed synthesis, assembly and modification of nanostructures
+Energy and electronic nanomaterials and interfaces via directed synthesis, assembly and modification of nanostructures

-Professor Ramanath's current research interests are in the areas of nanostructured materials and interfaces for materials discovery and design for applications in energy, electronics and heat management.
-Directed synthesis, assembly, modification and scalable processing.
-Atomic-/molecular-level understanding and engineering of structural and functional properties and stability of nanoscopic building blocks, their architectures and assemblies, and their interfaces.
-Synergystically combining multiple microscopy and spectroscopy techniques (e.g., TEM, SEM, diffraction, RBS, XPS, XANES, AES, SIMS, EDX) together with device fabrication and testing to capture and manipulate key atomistic/molecular/electronic structure-level phenomena for applications.
-Below are synopses of current topics being pursued in his group.
+Professor Ramanath's current research interests are in the discovery, design, scalable synthesis and modification of nanomaterials and interfaces with novel properties for energy and electronics applications.
+A key component is to develop an atomic-/molecular-level understanding of structural and functional properties and stability of nanoscopic building blocks, their architectures and assemblies, and atomistically tailored interfaces.
+He synergystically combines multiple microscopy and spectroscopy techniques (e.g., TEM, SEM, diffraction, RBS, XPS, XANES, AES, SIMS, EDX) together with device fabrication and testing to capture and manipulate key atomistic/molecular/electronic structure-level phenomena for applications.
+Synopses of current topics being pursued in his group are provided below.

 Nanoscopic building blocks and heterostructures: Directed synthesis, assembly and properties